Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ### Filtering

 - `filter()`: invoked on each element discarding the ones specified with a lambda
-- `ignoreElements()`: discard all elements and only check if the operation succedes
+- `ignoreElements()`: discard all elements and only check if the operation succeeds
 - `take()`: only keep a number of elements, drop the others
 - `skip()`: discard the first n elements
 - `elementAt()`: nth element
 - `single()`: take only the first element

-### Spliting and joinnig
+### Splitting and joining

 - `concat()`: after finishing the first flux starts taking elements from another
 - `merge()`: take two fluxes and every time one of them emits a value provide it on the output
 - `zip()`: every time two flux, which emits values asynchronously, have a value at the nth element they are emitted as a pair
-- `combineLatest()`: like `zip` but every time a new element is emitted and a pair can be formed it is emitted on each emission of the flows
+- `combineLatest()`: like `zip` but every time a new element is emitted a pair can be formed, and it is emitted on each emission of the flows
-- `groupBy()`: creates a flux of fluxes, very every element is gouped by a key
+- `groupBy()`: creates a flux of fluxes, very every element is grouped by a key
 - `buffer()`: collect every emitted value and return a list of elements
 - `window()`: specify how big each flux should be